 Car Won’t Start After an Accident

 A common cause for a car failing to start after a minor accident is the tripping of an inertial switch.
 This switch, designed to protect the vehicle from potential fires, cuts power to the fuel pump in the event of an impact.
 As a result, the engine cannot start due to a lack of fuel supply.
-To diagnose and fix this issue, it’s best to consult a qualified mechanic who can check the inertial switch and repair or replace any damaged components.
+To diagnose and fix this issue, it’s best to consult a trusted mechanic to check the inertial switch and repair or replace any damaged components.

 Most cars won’t start after an accident.
-Even though the vehicle may have gotten very little damage, there is a high chance that the car won’t start even after a minor car collision.
+Even though the vehicle may have sustained minimal damage, there is a high chance it won’t start.
 In this guide, we go over common reasons why your car won’t start after an accident.
-It is important to realize that vehicle manufacturers implement various methods to prevent engine start after an accident.
+It is essential to realize that vehicle manufacturers implement various methods to prevent engine start after an accident.

 When you get involved in a car accident, the first thing that happens is the airbags deployed.
 But that’s not all.